Anton Clifford-Motopi

 What other jobs have you had?

-I have been a health researcher, university lecturer, high school teacher, store person, and a waiter in a seafood restaurant.
+My other job is a researcher in Aboriginal and Torres Strait Islander health.
+I have also worked as a university lecturer, high school teacher, store person, and a waiter in a seafood restaurant.

 What themes are recurring in your work?